JCalvi/HASSAddons/hass-actronque/README.md

 Setting this option to true will force the MQTT client to attempt a TLS connection to the MQTT broker.

 ### PerZoneControls: true/false
-If you Actron has controllers in each zone, setting this option to true will create an air conditioner controller in HA for each zone.
+If your Actron has controllers in each zone, setting this option to true will create an air conditioner controller in HA for each zone.

 ### PerZoneSensors: true/false
-If you Actron has sensors in each zone, setting this option to true will create battery and temperature entities in HA for each sensor even if there are multiple sensors in a zone.
+If your Actron has sensors in each zone, setting this option to true will create battery and temperature entities in HA for each sensor even if there are multiple sensors in a zone.

 ### PollInterval: integer
-By default, the add-on will poll the Que API system every 30 seconds for updates.
+By default, the add-on will poll the Que API system every 60 seconds for updates.
 This can be set to between 10 and 300 seconds inclusive.

 ### QueSerial: string
 If you have multiple AC units conencted to your Que, you can add this optional configuration to specify the serial number of the AC you want the add-on to use.
 You can find the discovered serial numbers in the log for the add-on when the add-on is starting.
 If you leave this field blank, the add-on will add all detected AC units.